Finding the Law of the Micro-States and Small Jurisdictions of Europe

 16.12.
 Monaco

-“In the early 1960s, tensions between France and Monaco culminated into a blockade of the city-state ruled by Prince Rainier and Grace Kelly.
+“In the early 1960s, tensions between France and Monaco culminated in a blockade of the city-state ruled by Prince Rainier and Grace Kelly.
 The absurdity of the episode has provided inspirational material for filmmakers, advocates of fiscal reform, and observers of global finance.
-This article tries to explain the origins of the crisis, and compare the treatment of tax havens by bigger countries before and after the globalization of capital flows.”
-(Fabien Hassan)
+This article tries to explain the origins of the crisis, and compare the treatment of tax havens by bigger countries before and after the globalization of capital flows” (Fabien Hassan, 2015).

 Background sources: